 Dark Sky Park

 Observatory Park is a 1,100-acre park in Montville Township, located within the Cuyahoga River watershed, which allows people to explore nature from the ground to the galaxies.
 It is Geauga Park District’s intent to protect this natural area in perpetuity.

 In 2003, Geauga Park District purchased a large tract of land in Montville Township, an area that had long been recognized by astronomers as one of the few regions left in Northeast Ohio that had not yet been affected by light pollution.
 After a series of additional acquisitions, and the addition in 2008 of 280 adjacent acres that included the Nassau Observatory, formerly owned and operated by Case Western Reserve University, plans took shape to develop a park dedicated to the natural sciences.

 The development of Observatory Park was funded entirely by donations totaling $2,167,452.
-The final phase of the capital campaign for Observatory Park, Phase IV, is the restoration of the historic Nassau Astronomical Observing Station; the fundraising goal is $1,175,000.
-Click here to learn all about this campaign.
+The final phase of the capital campaign for Observatory Park, Phase IV, is the restoration of the historic Nassau Astronomical Observing Station, with a fundraising goal of $1,175,000.

 Visitors to the park will notice downward-facing red lighting.
 Light pollution worldwide is increasing faster than ever, but why should we care?
 Watch the brief video below, then click here for more details.

 Some helpful tools to help you explore the heavens: